-2.2.5.6.3 Santa Cruz Mid-County Basin Projected Groundwater Budget
+2.2.3.6.22.2.5.6.3 Santa Cruz Mid-County Basin Projected Groundwater Budget

-The projected inflow and outflow components for the projected groundwater budget are the same as the historical and current budgets, and their relative contributions are similar (Figure 2-66).
+The projected inflow and outflow components for the projected groundwater budget are the same as the historical and current budgets, and their relative contributions are similar-Figure 2-66].
 For both projected water budgets, the catalog climate implemented to represent climate change only has three wet years over the 54-year period; reflecting overall warmer and drier conditions.
 This results in less natural recharge in both projected scenarios.

-For the Baseline projection with no projects and management actions, groundwater inflows to the Basin are reduced by around 200 acre-feet per year compared to current conditions and 1,780 acre-feet per year compared to historical conditions.
-Projected groundwater pumping in the Baseline groundwater budget is almost the same as recent pumping.
-As a result of the projected recharge and pumping conditions, outflow to the ocean under Baseline conditions remains similar to current outflows which are not sufficient to prevent seawater intrusion.
-Without projects and management actions implemented to achieve groundwater sustainability (Baseline scenario), it is projected the Basin will experience a loss of groundwater in storage of 3,240 acre-feet cumulatively over the fifty-four-year period.
+For the baselineBaseline projection with no projects and management actions, groundwater inflows to the Basin are reduced by around 700200 acre-feet per year compared to current conditions and 2,0001,780 acre-feet per year compared to historical conditions.
+Projected groundwater pumping in the baselineBaseline groundwater budget is almost the same as recent pumping.
+As a result of the projected recharge and pumping conditions, outflow to the ocean under Baseline conditions remains virtually the same as similar to current outflows which will do littleare not sufficient to improve currentprevent seawater intrusion.
+The decrease is over 2,000 acre-feet annually if compared to the historical water budget period.